-Can I get a mortgage whilst in debt management?
+Can you get a mortgage whilst in debt management?
 Or had a offer accepted and need a mortgage with debt management plan?

 The answer is yes - It will depend on how this is reported on your credit report and your history of the payments to the debt management plan company.
 At view finance we have advisors that deal with these enquiries on a daily basis and are happy to help.